Shabbos Sukkos

 Maftir : Numbers 29: 12-16

-Nine Steps Towards G-d, One Step Backward
+One Step Backward

-A Jew's Return to G-d ...
+A Jew's Return to God

 ©

-By Dr. Akiva G. Belk
+By Dr. Akiva Gamliel Belk

-Sukkos 1994
+Sukkot 1994

 What is a sukkah?
 A sukkah is a temporary dwelling place usually found on one's porch, patio or yard.
 It is a building made with a variety of materials.
 Over the past years the Belk family has built our sukkah out of conduit and plastic, tarps, plywood, wood paneling and other interesting materials.

-Another name for sukkah is booth.
+Another name for Sukkah is Booth.
 Sukkah is the Hebrew word that many translate as booth.
-The translation is derived from the Latin word tabernaculum, meaning tabernacles.
+The translation is derived from the Latin word tabernaculum, meaning Tabernacles.

-Holy reader, thousands of years ago Kal Yisroel did not embellish the sukkah as we do today.
-Thousands of years ago our ancestors actually lived in a sukkah... a tabernacle... a booth in the wilderness without the convenience of modern-day plastic, plywood, paneling and other such conveniences as prefabricated sukkahs.
+Holy reader, thousands of years ago Kal Yisroel did not embellish The Sukkah as we do today.
+Thousands of years ago our ancestors actually lived in a Sukkah... a Tabernacle... a Booth in the wilderness without the convenience of modern-day plastic, plywood, paneling and other such conveniences as prefabricated Sukkahs.
 Living in a very small confined area was not easy for B'nei Yisroel.
 Everything that our ancestors owned had to be transported in a nomadic lifestyle.
 Their sukkah wasn't stored behind the house, in the basement, in the garage or in a canvas sack.
-Their sukkah was real!
+Their Sukkah was real!

 Now as we look back on those days inscribed in the Torah we picture a different setting in our minds than what actually existed.
 We have added many beautiful and comfortable items to our sukkah that originally did not exist.
 If we were to actually experience our sukkah as our ancestors did, we would not find them nearly as attractive!
 When it rained their roofs leaked.
 Their bedding and clothes got wet!
 They were wet and cold!
 How would they dry their clothes and warm themselves?
 Then there were creatures, insects, and other such things that they contended with on a normal basis that most of us need not concern ourselves with.

-The simple message of Sukkos that shouts louder and louder is, Just begin!
+The simple message of Sukkot that shouts louder and louder is, Just begin!
 Don't become discouraged with your efforts, just do your best and everything will work out fine!
-It was sometime after Sukkos that I spent a Shabbos in the observant community.
-A well meaning Jew upon hearing that my family observed Sukkos began intensely questioning me about how we observed Sukkos living outside of the Jewish community and what type of sukkah we had.
+It was sometime after Sukkts that I spent a Sabbaths in the observant community.
+A well meaning Jew upon hearing that my family observed Sukkos began intensely questioning me about how we observed Sukkot living outside of the Jewish Community and what type of sukkah we had.
 Holy reader, we want to observe the Torah as accurately as possible.
 Yet when we see a new Jewish sprout of observance occurring we must be very careful not to take a giant step backwards by being overly strict with this little form of observance.
 We need to use sound wisdom and clear thinking so that we who are a little more observant don't take one giant step backwards by our overly pious and zealous ATTITUDES!
 In time that new Jewish sprout will learn if we don't give it too much Jewish miracle grow!!

 Wishing you the best,

-Dr. Akiva G. Belk
+Dr. Akiva Gamliel Belk

 Weekly Studies